Kildonan Place

-Kildonan Place is a shopping centre in Winnipeg, Manitoba, Canada, located in the neighbourhood of Transcona at 1555 Regent Avenue West.
+Kildonan Place is a shopping centre in Winnipeg, Manitoba, Canada, located in the neighbourhood of East Kildonan at 1555 Regent Avenue West.

 The mall has 119 stores and services, a 6-screen theatre, and food court.
 It has 460498 sqft of gross leaseable area.

 History

 Kildonan Place opened on September 24, 1980, with anchors Sears, Hudson's Bay, and Dominion Foods.

 At the opening, the Hudson's Bay store was the largest single-floor Bay store in Canada.